Table of Contents

 ASI and Special Optics have co-developed two multi-immersion objectives designed originally for cleared tissue (but useful in any media) suitable for the diSPIM geometry.
 The 54-10-12 with nominal NA 0.4 can image cleared tissue up to 5 mm deep in slab form or within a 12 mm spherical envelope, and the 54-12-8 with nominal NA 0.7 can go 2 mm deep or 10 mm spherical envelope.

 Single-sided systems (iSPIM) have much more flexibility because the illumination objective can be a low-NA long-WD objective.
-A popular pair for high-resolution imaging is the same objective pair as used on the lattice light sheet, specifically the Nikon 25x/1.1 objective paired with Special Optics 54-10-7 which is 28.6x/0.66.
+A popular pair for high-resolution imaging is the same objective pair as used on the lattice light sheet, specifically the Nikon 25x/1.1 objective paired with either the Special Optics 54-10-7 which is 28.6x/0.66, or else paired with the Thorlabs 20x/0.6.

 Close-up Drawings